Laboratory-Blog/Laboratory-Blog.github.io/_posts/2018-10-26-Android-WebAPP-build.md

 <img src="/img/android-webapp-run-virtual-phong-again.gif">
 yes it's can visit our blog site normal.
 ## End
-it's OK,now.and the last time,i will push about how to push and how to made youself key for app.bye
+it's OK,now.and the last time,i will push about how to push and how to made youself key for app,bye.